elqal3awii/WebSecurity-Academy-with-Python/Cross-site request forgery (CSRF)/SameSite Strict bypass via client-side redirect/README.md

 1. Exploit the redirection functionality that occurs after a comment is submitted in order to redirect the victim to their profile and change their email using URL parameters
 2. Deliver the exploit to the victim
-3. The victim's email will be changed after he trigger the exploit
+3. The victim's email will be changed after they trigger the exploit

 # Run Script